FAWNS OF LOVE | "ZINE DAYS" B/W "SOMETHING STUPID" (7-INCH) | MARCH 2ND, 2018

-Answer: Married for 13 years, and performing together for 16, the duo has variously recorded and toured throughout that time under the names Funeral Club and Peppermint Kisses, releasing records with RCRD LBL, Plastiq Musiq, and several others along the way.
+Both full-time teachers, the Andreottis have been married for 13 years, performing together for 16, and recording, touring and releasing music throughout that time under various names and labels.
 In 2013, they began a break when Jenny enrolled in a history graduate program, but by 2017, it was time to begin being a band again, including choosing a new name.

 “One of our favorite records is Hounds of Love by Kate Bush,” Joseph says.
-“We wanted a name that would pay homage to that record.”
+“We wanted a name that would pay homage to that.”

 "Silly Boy" taken from the Fawns of Love debut album Who Cares About Tomorrow